ssbc/ssb-meta-feeds-spec/README.md

 mechanism for creating other feeds and have them linked to the main feed.

+It is worth noting that even though the examples above specify ways to generate new feeds from a single seed, it is perfectly fine and in some cases a good idea to generate an feed not from this seed.
+So that in the case of the main key being broken or stolen, you don't loose everything.

 It is worth noting that the method can be used to generate subkeys from derived keys.
 Using [BIP32-Ed25519] instead was considered but that method has a weaker security model in the case of a key